lumicks/pylake/docs/tutorial/force_calibration/active_calibration.rst

     :nbexport:`Download this page as a Jupyter notebook <self>`

 Pylake can be used to (re-)calibrate the force channels using active calibration data.
-In active calibration, we oscillate the stage with a known frequency and amplitude.
+In active calibration, the stage is oscillated with a known frequency and amplitude.
 This introduces an extra peak in the power spectrum which allows the trap to be calibrated in a way that :ref:`relies less on the theoretical drag coefficient<active_calibration_theory>`.
 This is particularly useful when the distance to the surface, the bead radius, or the viscosity